SFTtech/sftmumblebot/README.md

 You can either specify a conf file path as a command line argument (`sftbot myconffile.conf`), or place it at `./sftbot.conf` or `/etc/sftbot.conf`.

-### Configuration

-Copy "sftbot.conf.default" to "sftbot.conf" and edit the settings as desired.

 ### Dependencies

 - python2